TAKE ACTION |

 The Barmah wetlands are Victoria’s Kakadu, and deserve this well-informed restoration strategy.
 Please go to engage.vic.gov.au/barmah-strategic-action-plan , where you can view the plan in detail, or a plan summary.
 And tell Parks Victoria that you support:

-- plans to restore appropriate water regimes
+- plans to restore appropriate water regimes, including keeping untimely summer floods out of the forest

 - programs for the eventual removal of feral horses from Barmah’s wetlands